lucasxlu/CVLH/README.md

    To make use of this repository, you should have several softwares installed on your machine.
    1. JDK1.8 or higer
    2. Maven support
+   3. MySQL should be 5.7 or higher
+   4. Tomcat 8 or higher (Ngix will also be fine)
-   3. In order to handle with captcha, you should have [tessdata](https://github.com/tesseract-ocr/tessdata) directory in your project
+   5. In order to handle with captcha, you should have [tessdata](https://github.com/tesseract-ocr/tessdata) directory in your project